Should I Take A Test For Stress, Anxiety, And Depression?

 Should I take a test for stress, anxiety, and depression?

 There are many types of stress, anxiety, and depression tests available online that you can take on your own.
-Some of them consist of just 10 or 15 questions that you can answer in a few minutes.
-Others can be more in-depth with 20 to 30 questions.
-Some are official, and others are for recreation.
+Some of the tests consist of just 10 or 15 questions that you can answer in a few minutes.
+Others are more in-depth with 20 to 30 questions.
+Your responses to the questions will determine the results, and so you should aim to answer truthfully to receive a more accurate answer.

-It’s important to note that an online test cannot give you the insight a medical professional can.
+It’s important to note that an online test can’t give you the accurate insights a medical professional can.
 If you think you may have a mental illness, speak with your doctor or therapist to determine the most effective course of action.

-The Depression, Anxiety and Stress Test is an official test developed by medical professionals.
-It is designed to meet the scientific requirements of both research and professional clinicians.
-Please note that this test should only be completed with a qualified medical professional.
-It is designed to measure the negative emotional states of depression, anxiety, and stress and uses a scale rating system to measure the severity of a range of symptoms.
+The Depression, Anxiety, and Stress Test is an official test developed by medical professionals.
+It’s designed to meet the scientific requirements of both research and professional clinicians.
+Note that this test should only be completed under the supervision of a qualified medical professional.
+It’s designed to detect the negative emotional states of depression, anxiety, and stress and uses a scale rating system to measure the severity of a range of symptoms.

-This test is like a mini-depression test, anxiety test, and stress test all wrapped up into one.
-You will be asked to work through 42 different questions and indicate the extent to which you have experienced a particular symptom or emotional state over the past week.
-This test can be taken by both adolescents and adults, but it is not designed to be a comprehensive diagnostic tool.
-Thus, decisions based on a particular score should only be made alongside experienced professionals.
-Taking this test can give you an idea of how severe your feelings of depression, anxiety, and stress are and help you discover whether you could benefit from treatment.
+When taking this test, you will be asked to work through 42 different questions and indicate the extent to which you have experienced a particular symptom or emotional state over the past week.
+Taking this test can give you an idea of how severe your feelings of depression, anxiety, and stress may be and help you discover whether you could benefit from treatment.

 Getty/AnnaStills